-(1) U.S. operating segment revenues include eliminations of intercompany transactions with the international operating segment.
-See note 20 to our consolidated financial statements.
+- (1) U.S. operating segment revenues include eliminations of intercompany transactions with the international operating segment.
+See note 20 to our consolidated financial statements. - Consolidated.

-- Consolidated.
 The increase in admissions revenues of \$119.1 million was attributable to a 7.6% increase in attendance from 165.7 million patrons for 2005 to 178.3 million patrons for 2006, which contributed \$57.2 million, and a 10.2% increase in average ticket price from \$3.87 for 2005 to \$4.26 for 2006, which contributed \$61.9 million.
 This increase included additional admissions revenues for the 77 Century theatres acquired during the fourth quarter of 2006.
-The increase in concession revenues of \$55.7 million was attributable to the 7.6% increase in attendance, which contributed \$3.3 million, and a 9.1% increase in concession revenues of \$1.9 for 2000s to \$2.1 for 2006, which contributed \$25.4 million.
-This increase included additional concession revenues for the 77 Century theatres acquired during the fourth quarter of \$1.93 for 2005 to \$2.1 for 2006, which contributed \$25.4 million.
+The increase in concession revenues of \$55.7 million was attributable to the 7.6% increase in attendance, which contributed \$30.3 million, and a 9.1% increase in concession revenues per patron from \$1.93 for 2005 to \$2.11 for 2006, which contributed \$25.4 million.
 This increase included additional concession revenues for the 77 Century theatres acquired during the fourth quarter.
-The increases in average ticket price and concession revenues per patron from the 77 Century theatres acquired, the solid slate of films released during 2006 and new theatre openings.
-The increases in average ticket price and concession revenues per patron were due to the higher ticket price structure at the 77 Century theatres acquired, price increases and favorable exchange rates in contrise in which we operate.
-The 42.5% increase in other revenues was primarily attributable to incremental screen advertising revenues resulting from our participation in the NCM joint venture. - U.S. The increase in admissions revenues of \$105.9 million was attributable to a 12.4% increase in attendance from 105.6 million patrons for 2005 to 118.7 million patrons for 2006, which contributed \$58.7 million, and a 8.9% increase in average ticket price from \$4.7 for 2005 to \$4.87 for 2006, which contributed \$47.2 million.
+The increase in attendance was attributable to the additional attendance from the 77 Century theatres acquired, the solid slate of films released during 2006 and new theatre openings.
+The increases in average ticket price and concession revenues per patron were due to the higher ticket price structure at the 77 Century theatres acquired, price increases and favorable exchange rates in certain countries in which we operate.
+The 42.5% increase in other revenues was primarily attributable to incremental screen advertising revenues resulting from our participation in the NCM joint venture. - U.S. The increase in admissions revenues of \$105.9 million was attributable to a 12.4% increase in attendance from 105.6 million patrons for 2005 to 118.7 million patrons for 2006, which contributed \$58.7 million, and a 8.9% increase in average ticket price from \$4.47 for 2005 to \$4.87 for 2006, which contributed \$47.2 million.
 This increase included additional admissions revenues for the 77 Century theatres acquired during the fourth quarter of 2006.
-The increase in concession revenues of \$48.7 million, and a 6.3% increase in concession revenues per patron from \$2.36 for 2005 to \$2.51 for 2006, which contributed \$11.7 million.
-This increase included additional admissions concession revenues for the 77 Century theatres acquired during the fourth quarter.
-The increase in attendance was attributable to the additional attendance from the 77 Century theatres acquired during the fourth quarter.
-The increase in average ticket price and concession revenues per patron were due to the higher ticket price structure at the 77 Century theatres acquired and price increases.
+The increase in concession revenues of \$48.7 million was attributable to the 12.4% increase in attendance, which contributed \$31.0 million, and a 6.3% increase in concession revenues per patron from \$2.36 for 2005 to \$2.51 for 2006, which contributed \$17.7 million.
+This increase included additional concession revenues for the 77 Century theatres acquired during the fourth quarter.
+The increase in attendance was attributable to the additional attendance from the 77 Century theatres acquired, the solid slate of films released during 2006 and new theatre openings.
+The increases in average ticket price and concession revenues per patron were due to the higher ticket price structure at the 77 Century theatres acquired and price increases.
 The 66.9% increase in other revenues was primarily attributable to incremental screen advertising revenues resulting from our participation in the joint venture with NCM.